zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 - It is relatively easy to work with.
 A more complicated function, while perhaps more suited to real data, would make the math much more complicated

 It is simple to derive a parameterization for $X_u$ when it is not conditional on any weight.
 One could simply compute the mean, variance, and correlations of real player data.
 The key to modeling expected statistics for $x_u$ is understanding how it changes when two conditions are applied
-- All players above a certain threshold of general value have been picked
+- All players above a certain threshold of general value have been picked.
+This is an approximation of the fact that more valuable players will be taken earlier
-- The chosen player is the highest-scoring of those remaining based on some custom weight vector, which we will call $j$
+- The chosen player is the highest-scoring of those remaining based on some custom weight vector, which we will call $j$.
+This reflects that the drafter will choose the best players according to their own weight vector in the future

 The details of this calculation are mathy.
-You can find them in the paper if you are interested, or take it for granted that the resulting equation is
+You can find them in the paper if you are interested, or take it for granted that the resulting equation for the expected value of $X_u$ is

 $$
 X_u(j) = \Sigma * \left( v j^T - j v^T \right) * \Sigma * \left( - \gamma j - \omega v \right) * \frac{